Table of Contents

 - No one is responsible.
 Users will always be able to shift the blame to the majority.

 - Manipulation by big stakeholders.
 When voting, the majority will win, thus the extremely wealthy of the protocol will have more say than the large crowd.
-There will be a vote in favor of the big owners when it comes down to it.
+Votes in favor of the big owners can happen.